javascript-tutorial/en.javascript.info/1-js/03-code-quality/06-polyfills/article.md

 2. Second, the polyfill.

-    New language features may include new built-in functions and syntax constructs.
+    New language features may include not only syntax constructs, but also built-in functions.
     The transpiler rewrites the code, transforming syntax constructs into older ones.
 But as for new built-in functions, we need to implement them.
 JavaScript is a highly dynamic language, scripts may add/modify any functions, so that they behave according to the modern standard.

     A script that updates/adds new functions is called "polyfill".
 It "fills in" the gap and adds missing implementations.